geek-is-stupid/geek-is-stupid.github.io/_posts/2019-03-3-how-to-render-images-video-for-app-review-itunes-connect.md

 ```

-### 🎞 Render videos
+### 🎞 Render videos with simulator 📱

 Steps:

-1️⃣ Launch your simulators
+1️⃣ Launch your simulator

-2️⃣ Run this commandline:
+2️⃣ Run this

 ```bash